- Nogueira from Reddit

 Don't know how to edit a playlist or song on Spotify?
 Check this out.
 We'll tell how to edit your playlists and songs on Spotify or make them editable.

 Once you've got your files, import them into your editor of choice.
 Audacity?
 Adobe Audition?
 Doesn't matter — they'll all recognize the file now.
-You can start trimming out sections, adding fades, or splicing in loops.
+Just remember: these edited files are for personal use only.
+But if you're into customizing your music experience, this method opens the door.

 Key Features of ViWizard Spotify Music Converter